 It does not legally allow visitors to work in any of the Schengen countries.
 Each member state has its own policy on foreign nationals moving there to work and may require the Vincentian citizen to apply for a work visa, a work permit, or both.

 The ETIAS will allow Vincentian citizens to visit countries within the Schengen Area and see which European countries best suit them, but they will be unable to start work without the relevant work visa or work permit.
 Attempting to work in a Schengen member state with only an ETIAS could result in the ETIAS being revoked and the traveler receiving a ban on returning.

 Which European countries require Saint Vincentians to have an ETIAS?

-All European countries in the Schengen Area will require nationals of Saint Vincent and the Grenadines to have an ETIAS from 2021.
+All European countries in the Schengen Area will require nationals of Saint Vincent and the Grenadines to have an ETIAS from late 2022 onwards.
 The Schengen Area includes the majority of European Union (EU) countries, along with 4 other European countries.

 22 of the 28 EU countries form part of the Schengen Area and will require Saint Vincentians to have an ETIAS.